midibox/mios32/drivers/LPC17xx/cmsis_readme.txt

 vendors.

 This project contains appropriate files for this MCU family taken from CMSIS.
-A full copy of the CMSIS files can be found within your tools installation directory.
 More information on CMSIS can be found at:

   http://www.onarm.com/
   http://www.arm.com/